null

 The flat motifs are remarkable for their fine, responsive chasing and precise patterning.

-EMPIRE CLOCK "LA FILEUSE" SIGNED BY ROSSEL La fileuse" clock by Rossel
+EMPIRE CLOCK La fileuse" clock by Rossel

 Favourite motifs are the stylised palmette, the beetle and the caryatids in an Egyptian-inspired sheath, oak, laurel or ivy leaves, sometimes arranged in a crown, sphinxes and sphinges, swans, dolphins, winged lions, eagles, bees, lyres, trophies and stars.
 The warlike decorations of republican Rome, the winged victories, the Renomées and the ancient carriages are also widely used.